Flange / Add Wall

 - Pick several faces at once: all four sides of a plate fold up into a tray in one Flange

-- Mitered corners with true flat-cut geometry at any angle, plus optional round corner relief
+- Mitered corners with true flat-cut geometry at any angle — even against walls from earlier features

 - Height datum and bend position options match Fusion 360 — Inner / Outer / Tangent, Adjacent / Inside / Outside